Skip to main content

 These polygons are technically valid, but spatial analysis libraries often don't deal well with this, producing errors or invalid output.

 The solution, suggested by the GeoJSON spec is to split the polygons down the 180 meridian line, and shift the pieces that are outside the bounds of -180 to 180 back inside.
-For example, a longitude value of 200, will become 20, a longitude value of -20 will become 160.
+For example:

 Splitting Sketches